Witchcraft in North America: New Hampshire

+The Lithobolia is a story of an allegedly true 1682 event in New Castle, New Hampshire involving witchcraft.

 New York

 New York actually became a sanctuary for women accused of witchcraft since New York did not fall into the mass hysteria of accusing people of witchcraft.
 While New York was not a place of high and mass hysteria, they still had a few accusations.
 But New York was much more skeptical and had more critical thinking than most other states.

 The first woman accused of witchcraft in New York was Katherine Harrison.
 She was jailed for about a year in Connecticut when she was first accused of witchcraft in 1669.
 Her husband then died, and she inherited a large sum of money.
 It is believed after her move her neighbors and towns people were jealous of her money and caused her of practicing dark arts.
 But she was never found guilty.

 Another woman accused in New York was Elizabeth "Goody" Garlick, living during the 1650s in East Hampton, Long Island, would be accused of worse: witchcraft and causing the death of a 16-year-old neighbor who became ill due to a fever.
 Her case is well known today because of its gravity, and the role of mass hysteria the townspeople caused.
 Goody's accusations actually started thirty five years before the Salem witch trials.
 She was blamed for the teenagers' death, and eleven of her neighbors accused her of poisoning their breast milk, leading to babies getting sick.
 She was also accused of animal and livestock deaths.

 Jane "Naut" Kanniff is thought to be the subject of New York's last witchcraft trial, in 1816.
 She was accused as a witch for wearing colorful clothing, she had a black cat and a talking parrot, and often collected herbs to soothe aliments.
 She was put to the test for the accusations by weighing her against the dutch bible.
 But since she was heavier than the Bible, she was considered not a witch.

 Even though there was multiple accusations, the witch trials in New York were few and far between.